Who to Notify When Someone Dies | 2026 Opal Guide

 Gather These Documents First

 Before you notify the proper institutions, agencies, and businesses of your loved one’s passing, you’ll need to gather some important documents.
-Before making any notifications, we recommend collecting the following information:
+We recommend collecting the following information:

 - Certified copy or copies of the death certificate